jeff1191/flink-exercises/README.md

 5. How many winners films include all the words from the title?

-6. Which is the standar deviation of the winners film´s rating in XXI century?
+6. Which is the standard deviation of the winners film´s rating in XXI century?